talis/echo-php-client/README.md

 # When the above has build successfully you can run and connect to the container
 docker run -v /path/to/echo-php-client:/var/echo-php-client -i -t echo-php-client:dev /bin/bash

-# The inside the container
+# Then inside the container

 ant init
 ant test